gomander/sveltekit-gh-actions-cloud-run/README.md

 2. Enable the Cloud Build API, Artifact Registry API, and Cloud Run API for your GCP project

-Go to APIs & Services and click on the "Enable APIs and services" button at the top, or go to https://console.cloud.google.com/apis/library in your Google Cloud project, and search for these APIs.
+Go to "APIs & Services" and click on the "Enable APIs and services" button at the top, or go to https://console.cloud.google.com/apis/library in your Google Cloud project, and search for these APIs.
 Select them, and enable them.
 You may be prompted to upgrade your plan to pay-as-you-go, but the free quotas are quite generous and you can set alerts to go off if you go above them.

 3. After the first successful deployment, manually allow unauthenticated